hltfbk/E3C-Corpus/README.md

 ## Data Collection and Organization

 The table below shows the number of documents(tokens) per language and layer.
+The non-annotated_dataset directory contains this data.

 | Language    | L1          | L2          | L3              |
 | ----------- | ----------- | ----------- | --------------- |